E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Proposed Scheme

 \subsection{Training Strategy}

-To fully exploit the synergy between the semantic and physical layers, we adopt a three-stage training strategy that progressively pretrains individual modules and then performs joint E2E optimization.
-This approach enhances both the semantic segmentation accuracy and the physical layer transmission efficiency.
+To fully exploit the synergy between the semantic and physical layers, we adopt a three-stage training strategy that progressively pretrains individual modules and then performs joint E2E optimization {(in a sequential manner)}. {Specifically, Stage~I initializes the semantic transmission modules using the task metric (validation mIoU), Stage~II maximizes spectral efficiency to initialize BS-CSIRS-Net and UE/BS-CSANet, and Stage~III jointly fine-tunes all modules with the task loss.} This approach enhances both the semantic segmentation accuracy and the physical layer transmission efficiency. {In practice, single-stage E2E training from scratch was unstable and often failed to converge under our multi-user, massive MIMO, quantization, and non-orthogonal superposition setting; the three-stage schedule provides a stable initialization.
+Final model selection is based on the best validation mIoU.}

 \textbf{1) Pretraining of the Semantic Transmission:} In the first stage, the UE-MSFNet and BS-MSFNet are pretrained independently—ignoring any CSI semantic features and assuming the baseband equivalent channel is the identity matrix with no noise—to ensure a robust initialization for the semantic segmentation task.
 Let the final output of the semantic decoder be $ \mathbf{R} \in \mathbb{R}^{9 \times H \times W}$, where the first dimension corresponds to 9 semantic classes.
 For any spatial position $(i,j)$, the predicted output is denoted by $\bigl[\mathbf{R}\bigr]_{[{:,i,j}]}$, and the corresponding one-hot label is given by $ {\mathbf y}_{\rm label}[i,j] \in \mathbb{R}^{9}$.
 The training objective is defined via the cross-entropy loss